Not with a club the heart is broken,

 Of which it died.

-We are busy working to bring Emily Dickinson's "Not with a club the heart is broken" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Not with a club the heart is broken" to life through some unique musical arrangements and will have a full analysis of the poem here for you soon.

 At V2Melody, each arrangement is crafted with care through a thoughtful partnership of human artistry and technological innovation.
 This process involves: